UPGo-McGill/matchr/README.md

 Using matrix algebra, matchr can compare multiple sets of images and identify likely matches.
-The method is robust to changes in tint, compression or aspect ratio, and to other minor differences.
+The method is robust to changes in tint, compression or aspect ratio, and to other minor differences such as small overlays added to one of a pair of matching images.

-The package includes a Shiny app (`compare_matches`) for visually inspecting match results and confirm or reject the matches.
+The package includes a Shiny app (`compare_matches`) for visually inspecting match results and confirming or rejecting the matches.

 All time-consuming matchr functions can be parallelized through the [future](https://cran.r-project.org/web/packages/future/vignettes/future-1-overview.html)